igeller/CIM511/Journals/cim511 journals/02_18_2021_Reflecting_On_Pieces.md

 	- fnish the styling (should be finished by 02/19
 		- going to be given to someone to do user tests, will then need to update broken work
 	- implementation is already complete (may need to be tweaked)
-	- give a general ov
+	- give a general overview and case study
-4.
+4. GeoMuse: Design Project
+	- good to include bc shows skills as a designer...
+	- check website for spelling mistakes
+	- add a formal case study (ask seelig if what you have on the old site is good)
+	- maybe transfer from wix to normal
+5. Create Portfolio site
+	-checkout and investigate

 IDEAS:
 -for this week talk about how you plan to actually add some more theory stuff